All about door hardware

 In the USA, the doorknob - also known as the button handle - is found particularly frequently.
 This is a rotating knob that must be turned, rather than pushed down, to operate the opening mechanism.
 Since this turning motion must be done by hand, this door handle is somewhat more difficult to operate and safer in households with small children or pets.

 In Germany, changeable locks are more commonly used for front doors.
-These are combinations of handle and knob: Inside door handle, outside door knob.
+These are combinations of handle and knob: Door handle on the inside, door knob on the outside.
 The door knob is usually fixed and cannot be turned.
 The door can only be opened from the outside with a suitable key.

-The push handle - perfect door fittings for public traffic
+The push handle - perfect door hardware for public traffic.

 Push handles are rarely found in the home - for example, on double-sided hinged doors.
-The special feature of push handles is that they do not have an opening mechanism like door handles or door knobs.
+The special feature of push handles is that they do not have an opening mechanism like Door handles or door knobs.
 Therefore, they can only be installed on doors without a door latch and lock case.
 The door is simply pushed or pushed open.
-In this case, a handle bar is usually mounted as a door handle, which facilitates opening.
-In churches or museums you can often find decorated handle bar elements, e.g. in the form of animals.
+In this case, a Bar handle is usually mounted as a door handle, which facilitates opening.
+In churches or museums you can often find decorated Bar handle elements, for example, in the form of animals again.

-To keep burglars out, look for invisible screw fittings on door protection fittings to prevent them from being screwed on from the outside, a hardened steel plate for greater resistance to drilling, and a cylinder cover made of hardened steel: this way, no one can pull out the profile cylinder.
+To keep burglars out, make sure that Security door fittings have an invisible screw fixing to prevent unscrewing from the outside, a hardened steel plate for greater resistance to drilling, and a cylinder cover made of hardened Steel: This way, no one can pull out the Profile cylinder.

 The most frequently asked questions about door hardware